GDS Instructors & Social Workers

 After graduating from University, Melody began her journey as an educator, teaching English and Chinese Braille to people with vision impairment in Taiwan.
 Over the course of 20 years, she transitioned her expertise to O&M skills, becoming highly proficient in this field.
 With her vast experience, Melody holds the qualification to mentor and train aspiring O&M instructors in Taiwan.

-Simone Oh, Orientation & Mobility Specialist
+Simone Oh, Senior Orientation & Mobility Specialist

 Guide Dog Programme

-Christina Teng, Guide Dog Mobility Instructor (GDMI)
+Christina Teng, Senior Guide Dog Mobility Instructor (GDMI)

 Christina Teng was trained and qualified as a Guide Dog Mobility Instructor (GDMI) in Guide Dogs Victoria, an International Guide Dogs Federation (IGDF) certified organisation in Melbourne, Australia.
 During the two and half years of cadetship, she has trained and matched her dogs with vision-impaired clients in Australia, successfully graduating several teams.
 She has a Diploma in “Canine Behaviour with International School of Canine Psychology and Behaviour”.
 Before joining GDS as a GDMI, she was working with youths in the social work sector for eight years.